 Washington lost its top two quarterbacks in approximately two weeks.
 Alex Smith sustained a Joe Theismann-like leg injury, which included a compound fracture, per ESPN's Adam Schefter.
 There's no timetable for recovery or a guarantee the 34-year-old will play another down in the league.

-Washington still has to pay $71 million in guaranteed cash on Smith's deal, but the front office must sign a veteran signal-caller for a contingency plan.
-Colt McCoy went down with a fractured fibula in Week 13, which prematurely ended his campaign.
+There is still $71 million in guaranteed cash on Smith's deal, but the front office must sign a veteran signal-caller for a contingency plan.
+Backup Colt McCoy went down with a fractured fibula in Week 13, which prematurely ended his campaign.

 This season in Tampa Bay, Ryan Fitzpatrick flashed his magic in the first three games, notching 1,230 passing yards, 11 touchdowns and four interceptions.

 Going into his age-37 season, Fitzpatrick isn't the long-term answer in Washington, but he's capable of keeping the seat warm before a young signal-caller rises through the ranks or until Smith returns to action.
-The journeyman signal-caller would also come at an affordable price, which is appealing for a team that invested a big contract in a starter on the mend.
+Fitzpatrick would also come at an affordable price, which is appealing for a team that invested a big contract in a starter on the mend.